-We offer an ISST approved Training Programme in Schema Therapy comprising four workshops, delivered over two blocks of time (3 days in October (London) or November (Birmingham) 2018 and 4 days in Febuary/March).
+We offer an ISST approved Training Programme in Schema Therapy comprising four workshops, delivered over two blocks of time (3 days in October (London) or November (Birmingham) 2018 and 4 days in June 2019.
 Our workshops can be also taken individually for CPD purposes.
-We are passionate about our trainees feeling skilled and confident in Schema Therapy, so each course is tailored to maximise your learning, with a balance of teaching, expert demonstration, experiential work and role play.
+We are passionate about our trainees feeling skilled and confident in Schema Therapy, so each course is tailored to maximise learning, with a balance of teaching, expert demonstration, experiential work and role play.
 We have a high trainer to delegate ratio, allowing for a good amount of role-play coaching.

 Dr Tara Cutland Green and Dr Gill Heath deliver our regular workshops.
 They are Chartered Clinical Psychologists and trained in Schema Therapy under Jeffrey Young in New York.
 They are ISST-certified trainers & supervisors, members of the ISST Training & Certification committee and creators of the Schema Therapy Toolkit, a set of training videos that has been well received across the globe.
 Together, Gill and Tara co-authored a chapter on Schema Therapy in the The Handbook of Adult Clinical Psychology – An Evidence Based Practice Approach (Routledge, 2nd Edition, 2016, Edited by Alan Carr & Muirreann McNulty).
 Many clinicians trained by Tara and Gill have gone on to become ISST-accredited Schema Therapists.

 You must have some previous knowledge of Schema Therapy and experience of working with complex clients before attending Workshops 1 or 2 (a, b or c).
 Ideally you will have read Reinventing Your Life (Young & Klosko, 1993) and Schema Therapy: A Practitioners Guide (Young, Klosko & Weishaar, 2003).